thabo5653/devops-skills-test/README.md

 # Linux
 * What is the command to list the contents of a direcory, line by line and ordered by size ascending in human readable format?
+# ls -laShr
 * How would you add a DNS server to a network interface in Linux?
+# By edit the /etc/resolv.conf file
 * If the DNS server you've just added is not reachable, how can you get any particular hostname to resolve locally?
+# By editing the /etc/hosts file
 * How would you check for SELinux related errors?
+# By checking the audit log file: /var/log/audit/audit.log
 * Write the commands to add 30GB disk space to a logical volume named "docker" that belongs to a logical group named "docker-group".
+# lvcreate -L +30G --name docker docker-group
 * In the root of this repository, create a Bash script called "listit.sh", when executed, this script must do the following (in order):
-    * Create a file called directories.list that contains the directory names only of the current directory.
+    * Create a file called directories.list that contains the directory names only of the current directory.(I do not understand the second part)
     * Add a line at the beginning of the directories.list file that reads "line one's line".
     * Output the first three lines of directories.list on the console.
     * Accept an integer parameter when executed and repeat the previous question's output x amount of times based on the parameter provided at execution.
+#   (DONE)
 * Commit and push your changes.

 # Docker